Gautam0211/Razorpay_AI_Chargeback_Evidence_Responder/README.md

 This combines:

-- Fight-related operational cost
+- Fight-related operational cost (cases fought but lost)
-- Money left on the table from disputes not successfully contested
+- Money left on the table (winnable disputes wrongly conceded)

-The ₹300 fighting cost is a **configurable prototype assumption**, not an industry benchmark.
+The ₹300 fighting cost is a **configurable prototype assumption**, not an industry benchmark, though it was set within a range grounded in Razorpay's own published cost documentation (see [Decision Engine](#decision-engine)).

----
+### Review-Margin Sensitivity

+The `REVIEW_MARGIN` parameter was tuned by sweeping candidate values on the **validation set** and comparing money-left-on-table against manual-review workload, rather than picked arbitrarily.
+See `figures/review_margin_sensitivity.png` for the full trade-off curve.

-# Final Decision Distribution
+### Final Decision Distribution

 On the held-out test set, the current decision engine produced: